Cynthia Lennon: Subsequent life

 On 31 July 1970, Cynthia married Roberto Bassanini, whom she had started dating after parting with Lennon; the couple divorced in 1973.
-Cynthia then opened a restaurant in Ruthin, Wales, called Oliver's Bistro, which also had a B&B above the premises.
+Cynthia then bought the Manorhaus in Ruthin, Wales, and opened it as a restaurant called Oliver's Bistro, which also had a B&B above the premises.
 She enrolled her son into the Ruthin School and he later joined the local Combined Cadet Force.
 During Lennon's separation from Ono in 1973–74, his partner at the time, May Pang, tried to get Lennon to spend more time with his son, forming a friendship with Cynthia in the process, which continued even after John Lennon and Yoko Ono were reconciled.
 A meeting during this period was the last time Cynthia saw John.
 Julian had been allowed to visit his father twice a year by himself, but John Lennon complained that during his time with Pang his ex-wife also wanted to be present, saying, "She [Cynthia] thought she could walk back in 'cos I wasn't with Yoko!"
 After his reconciliation with Ono, Lennon complained again that his son was not being allowed to visit him.

 On 1 May 1976, Cynthia married John Twist, a television engineer from Lancashire.
 She published a memoir during their time together, A Twist of Lennon, in 1978, about her life before and with Lennon and containing her own illustrations and poetry.
 Lennon tried to stop the publication of the book after an excerpt was published in a newspaper.
 Cynthia's memoir gained renewed interest and went to a third printing of 200,000 copies in the weeks after Lennon's death.
 She and Twist separated in 1981 and were divorced in 1982.
 Cynthia sold the Bistro and changed her name back to Lennon by deed poll, later commenting about why it was financially necessary, "Do you imagine I would have been awarded a three-year contract to design bedding and textiles [for Vantona Vyella in 1983] with the name Powell?
 Neither did they.
-When it is necessary to earn a living, it is necessary to bite the bullet and take the flack."
+When it is necessary to earn a living, it is necessary to bite the bullet and take the flak".